Defcon 1, The Battle for Churchill’s Memory: The Cause Endures

-Churchill was manifestly not “a man of his time,” and you incorrectly represent his racial attitudes.
-From his twenties to his eighties, his views on the rights of native peoples marked him as a dangerous radical in the establishment of the day.
+Since Churchill was manifestly not “a man of his time,” you incorrectly represent his racial attitudes.
+From his twenties to his eighties, his views on the rights of native peoples marked him as a dangerous radical to the establishment of the day.
 Most of his alleged slurs of Indians, for example, are hearsay from Leopold Amery, who crammed more racist epithets into one of his personal diaries than Churchill ever imagined.
 Churchill meanwhile praised “the unsurpassed bravery” of 2.5 million “Indian soldiers and officers, both Moslem and Hindu [and] the response of the Indian peoples, no less than the conduct of their soldiers,” in World War II. —Richard M. Langworth

 “The Churchill factor: Boris Johnson would rather everyone talked about Winston.” —Otto English, Politico, 15 June 2020.

-Castrating people is a new Churchill outrage—and I thought I’d heard them all.
+Castrating people is a new Churchill outrage, and I thought I’d heard them all.
 Churchill did not advocate for Boer War concentration camps.
 In his maiden speech (18 February 1901) he complimented the Boers’ “unusual humanity and generosity” in the war and urged a generous peace.
 He did fruitlessly argue with his Boer jailer about equal rights for native Africans.
 He did say dreadful things about Gandhi, though the elephant crack is pure fiction.
 And he also said: “Mr. Gandhi has gone very high in my esteem since he stood up for the Untouchables.”
-(Gandhi replied with a “good recollection” of Churchill and opined “that I can always rely on his sympathy and goodwill.”)
+(Gandhi replied with a “good recollection” of Churchill and “that I can always rely on his sympathy and goodwill.”)
 Gandhi took a regrettably detached view of the 1943 Bengal famine; Churchill didn’t.
 Arthur Herman, biographer of them both wrote: “Absent Churchill, Bengal’s Famine would have been worse.”